Helen van Rijs

 Quiet Reflection

-Would you like to include a moment for reflection - either accompanied by gentle music, or in silence?
+Would you like to include a period of reflection - either accompanied by gentle music, or in silence?
 If appropriate, I can invite those who hold a faith to use this time for silent prayer.

 CHARACTER